BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/10_5_Scripting_a_Segwit_Script.md

 The P2SH-Segwit address is a dying breed.
 It was basically a stopgap measure while Bitcoin was transitioning to Segwit that allowed a user to create a Segwit address and then have someone with a non-Segwit-enabled exchange or wallet fund that address.

-But if you ever need to use one, there's an option to create one using `getnewaddress`:
+But if you ever need to use one, there's an option to create a P2SH-Segwit address using `getnewaddress`:
 ```
 $ bitcoin-cli getnewaddress -addresstype p2sh-segwit
 2NEzBvokxh4ME4ahdT18NuSSoYvvhS7EnMU
 ```
 The address starts with a `2` (or a `3`) revealing it as a script

+> :book: ***Why can't old nodes send to native Segwit addresses?*** [§10.1](10_1_Understanding_the_Foundation_of_P2SH.md) noted that there were a set number of "standard" Bitcoin transactions.
+You can't actually lock a transaction with a script that isn't one of those standard types.
+Segwit is now recognized as one of those standards, but an old node won't know that, and so it will refuse to send on such a transaction for the protection of the sender.
+Wrapping a Segwit address inside a standard script hash resolves the problem.

-When you look at a UTXO for that address, you can see the `desc` is different, revealing a WPKH address wrapped in a script:
+When you look at a UTXO sent to that address, you can see the `desc` is different, revealing a WPKH address wrapped in a script:
 ```
 $ bitcoin-cli listunspent
   {